rj433/02-Space-Shooter/README.md

-# Exercise-02d-Godot-Template
+# Exercise-02-Project-2D arcade space shooter
-Exercise for MSCH-C220, 15 February 2021
+Project for MSCH-C220, completed on 2/23/21

-A Godot Project Template, for use in future projects.
+A space shooter game, with enemies, space junk, and two types of weapons.

 ## Implementation
 Built using Godot 3.2.3
-Includes WASD mappings (up, left, down, right) and escape to quit.
+Includes mapping for left, right, shoot1, and shoot2(A,D,Space,CTRL(respectively))

 ## References
 None